lingeringsocket/shlurd/docs/pronouns.md

 A woman is a kind of female.
 A yeti is a kind of monster.
 Masculine, Feminine, and Neuter are kinds of gender.
-// sex+gender have default pairings, but these can be overridden
+// Sex+gender have default pairings, but these can be overridden
-// for individuals or entire subclasses
+// for individuals or entire subclasses.
+Here we pair
+// the biological form Male with the gender form Masculine,
+// and likewise Female with Feminine.
 Masculine is Male's gender.
 Feminine is Female's gender.

 // Remaining beliefs below are custom

-// Allow monsters to be the answers to "who is..." questions A monster is a kind of spc-someone.
+// Allow a monster to be the answer to "who is..." questions A monster is a kind of spc-someone.

 // Introduce a custom gender, with associated pronouns